 According to A Course In Miracles, a miracle is a collapse of time that results from the use of universal laws.
 Achievements that would ordinarily take arduous effort and significant time are suddenly accomplished without effort in a short time.
 This is the experience of students at MSSA.
 Because we have a new system of teaching, a system that goes straight to the heart of the matter, you spend no time spinning your wheels or practicing something irrelevant to what you really want: to overcome your fear in water and become free in it.

 Your web site sounds too good to be true.
 Is it for real?

 Yes, it’s for real.
 There are ways you can check it out further before taking classes.
 Feel free to call and ask your questions at 941-921-6420.
 You can read our book and see the video.
-Our Learn About MSI Video is free on this web site here and at About/Learn About MSI Video.
+Our Learn About MSSA Video is soon to be on this web site.
+Meanwhile, the Podcast will answer most of the same questions.
 You can read our Student Comments page which lists all students’ comments and we can provide endless references.